Daniel-Prado/CarND-PID-Control-Project/README.md

 ## How I adjusted the PID values
 The project rubric gives freedom on the technique used to tune the PID parameters.
 I chose to do it manually, at least in a first instance, because I wanted to truly understand how the controller works, and how tunning up and down the parameters affect the controller.
 To manually tune a PID is quite an 'art' as there is not a systematic approach that will give the optimal solution in every case, which makes the case more interesting.
 Finally, a first rough manual tunning of the parameters can be used to later fine-tune them using an automated algorithm.
 Note that in this implementation I kept the throttle input fixed to 30mph.

+>**Important!** : the performance of the simulator can affect how the controller is tuned and hence, how it behaves when it is run in a different setup with a different frame rate.
+>**I used default parameters: 800x600 pix and Medium Quality.**
+>Machine: MacBook Pro with intel i5 2.6GHz

 So, this is the approach I followed based on recommendations on the course forums:
 1. First, I set the Kp, Ki and Kd values to zero, disabling them.
 2. Then I slightly increase the Kp component and run the simulator for 500 iterations.
 I make subjective observation, and objective measurements of the total error and average error every 100 iterations.
 Example: